Everest base camp trek

 - Tips for the crew (Note : TIPS is not compulsory but higly expected)

 - Any other things which are not mentioned above

 We can organize private Everest base camp trek or trek to ebc starting at any date that works for you.
 Please contact us for more information.

 Question: Is pick up service available on my arrival day in Kathmandu?

 Answer: Yes sure !!
 If you provide us your flight details then you should do a request then our representative will come to pick up you at Kathmandu international airport.

 Question: Do I need experience for Everest Base Camp trek or Kalapatthar Trek?

-Answer: Actually for Everest base camp trek is suitable for keen trekkers/walkers who are able to walk around 4 or 5 hours in a day, with a light weight day pack.
+Answer: Actually for Everest base camp trek is suitable for keen trekkers/walkers who are able to walk around 4 or 5 hours in a day, with a lightweight day pack.
 For this trekking – yes, you need to have experience in high altitude – somehow about 3000 meters above sea level.

 Question: What kind of accommodation can I expect on Everest Base Camp Trek or Kalapatthar Trekking?

-Answer: We provide you tourist standard accommodation in Kathmandu and during the trekking routes. the rooms along the routes are clean with a cozy bed with nice mattress and blankets.
-However we recommend you to take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.
+Answer: We provide you tourist standard accommodation in Kathmandu and during the trekking routes. the rooms along the routes are clean with a cozy bed with a nice mattress and blankets.
+However we recommend you take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.